-Get a trial lawyer who knows how to stand up to insurance companies
+Get a Lakeland lawyer who knows how to stand up to insurance companies

 It’s an unfortunate fact of life that many of us will suffer an injury outside of our control at one point or another.
 Such an injury can have serious effects on our quality of life, our ability to work, and our finances through medical expenses.
 Insurance is supposed to pay for those costs, but the insurance companies won’t just pay up.
 They profit off people’s pain, and they will do everything they can to pay you as little as possible – or nothing at all.